input-output-hk/catalyst-ci/docs/src/onboarding/index.md

    After the image is built by executing the target, the CI will perform other steps to transform the image.
    For example, tagging it with the git commit hash and performing general static analysis.
    The CI will automatically build and publish this image to configured registries during certain types of git events.
+1. `docs` - This stage is expected to build and publish documentation.

 Each of the above stages are purely optional and can be combined to perform different types of CI workflows.
 For smaller projects, only a number of stages will be utilized initially.